Research projects for October 2017 entry

 2. Ultrafast lensless imaging with OPA-driven high-harmonic generation

-This work will be supported by a 4-year research programme funded by EPSRC.
+This work is supported by a 4-year research programme funded by EPSRC.

 Quantum Computing with Trapped Ions, Lasers and Microwaves